The web of life

-The BBiomedSc degree allows you to pursue a flexible programme of study that equips you with a comprehensive grounding in the principles and ideas that underpin current biomedical science.
+This flexible programme of study will equip you with a comprehensive grounding in the principles and ideas that underpin current biomedical science.

 Why study Biomedical Sciences?

 The key answer is because you are interested in, and motivated by, the science that will allow us to improve human health.
-Our Bachelor of Biomedical Sciences (BBiomedSc) students have a reputation for excellence and are sought-after by a wide range of employers both here in New Zealand and overseas.
-Your working life might begin with an innovative biotechnology company or with a more established company in the pharmaceutical, biomedical, or agricultural sectors.
+Our BBiomedSc students have a reputation for excellence and are sought- after by a wide range of employers both here in New Zealand and overseas.
+Your working life might begin with a company in the biotechnology, pharmaceutical, biomedical or agricultural sectors.

-A significant number of our BBiomedSc graduates are also successful in obtaining PhD positions or gaining postgraduate entry into professional health programmes such as Dentistry, Medicine, and Pharmacy.
+Many of our BBiomedSc graduates continue on to further study in biomedical research or gain postgraduate entry into professional health programmes such as Dentistry, Medicine, and Pharmacy.

 Is the BBiomedSc degree different from a BSc?

 The BBiomedSc allows you to retain an interdisciplinary diversity throughout your three years of study.
-In the final year of a BSc, most students are required to take four 300-level papers in their major subject.
-In contrast, final-year BBiomedSc students have the opportunity to select two of their required papers from outside their major.
+In the final year of a BSc, most students are required to take four 300-level papers in one subject.
+In contrast, final year BBiomedSc students have the opportunity to select their required papers from two or more subjects.

 Explore your study options further.
 Refer to enrolment information found on the following qualification pages: